 Berkshire County Head Start, which prepares children for school through classroom programs and home visits, has seven locations in Berkshire County and operated on an approximately $2.4 million budget last fiscal year.

 Berkshire County Head Start Executive Director Stacy Parsons said that she appreciated the organization's efforts and Warren's stance.
-She also lauded Berkshire County delegates for supporting and advocating for education funding in general and Head Start in particular.

 "Basically public education and more raising awareness are where we're at right now," Parsons said.